TabbyML/tabby/docs/python.md

     max_batch_size: int = 32,      # Maximum batch size to run the model on.
     read_batch_size: int = 0,      # Number of sentences to read at once.
     batch_type: str = "examples",  # Whether the batch size is the number of examples or tokens.
+    max_input_length: int = 1024,  # Truncate inputs after this many tokens (set 0 to disable).
+    with_tokens_score: bool = False,       # Include token-level scores in the output.
     source_tokenize_fn: callable = None,   # Function with signature: string -> list of strings
     target_tokenize_fn: callable = None,   # Function with signature: string -> list of strings
     target_detokenize_fn: callable = None, # Function with signature: list of strings -> string